junxit/us-congress-bills-110/bill.md

 ## § 15.
 Appeals, notice, and hearing

-Section 646(a)(3) of the of the Head Start Act (42 U.S.C.
+Section 646(a)(3) of the Head Start Act (42 U.S.C.
 9841(a)(3)) is amended to read as follows:

-> - **(3)** if financial assistance under this subchapter is terminated or reduced, an application for a noncompeting continuation award is denied based on a previous failure to comply with terms applicable to financial assistance previously provided under this subchapter, or suspension of financial assistance is continued for more than 30 days, the recipient with respect to whom such action is taken shall have the opportunity to appeal such action in accordance with such procedures, except that no funds made available under this subchapter may be used to reimburse any such recipient for legal fees and other costs incurred in pursuing such an appeal.
+> - **(3)** if financial assistance under this subchapter is terminated or reduced, an application for a noncompeting continuation award is denied based on a previous failure to comply with terms applicable to financial assistance previously provided under this subchapter, or suspension of financial assistance is continued for more than 30 days, the recipient with respect to whom such action is taken shall have the opportunity to appeal such action in accordance with such procedures, except that no funds made available under this subchapter may be used to reimburse any such recipient for legal fees and other costs incurred in pursuing such an appeal; and

 ## § 16.
 Records and audits

 Section 647 of the Head Start Act (42 U.S.C.
-9842) by adding at the end the following:
+9842) is amended by adding at the end the following:

-> - **(d)** Each recipient of financial assistance under this subchapter shall—
+> - **(c)** Each recipient of financial assistance under this subchapter shall—
 >   - **(1)** maintain, and annually submit to the Secretary, a complete accounting of its administrative expenses (including a detailed statement identifying the amount of financial assistance provided under this subchapter used to pay expenses for salaries and compensation and the amount (if any) of other funds used to pay such expenses);
 >   - **(2)** within 30 days after the completion of an audit conducted in the manner and to the extent provided in chapter 75 of title 31, United States Code (commonly known as the “Single Audit Act Amendments of 1996”), submit to the Secretary a copy of the audit management letter and of any audit findings as it relates to the Head Start program; and
 >   - **(3)** provide such additional documentation as the Secretary may require.

 ## § 17.
 Technical assistance and training

-Section 648 of the of the Head Start Act (42 U.S.C.
+Section 648 of the Head Start Act (42 U.S.C.
 9843) is amended to read as follows:

 > ## § 648.
 Technical assistance and training
 >